 Hair Loss Treatment

-We see the most significant hair loss and/or changes in the hair in women who are testosterone deficient.
-However, since estrogen and thyroid also play a role in hair loss, it’s important to have all hormone levels checked and balanced.
+We see the most significant hair loss and/or changes in the hair in men and women who are testosterone deficient.
+However, since thyroid, testosterone, and estrogen (for women) play a role in hair loss, it’s important to have all hormone levels checked and balanced.
 When hormones become balanced, the skin and scalp become healthier within days to weeks and new hair growth is noticeable within a month!

-There are supplements which also promote healthy hair and scalp which include:
+There are supplements that also promote healthy hair and scalp which include:

 - Biotin – 5-8 mg per day (included in b-complex, but check to see how much)